 During his excavations of the Southern Palace Koldewey discovered a structure in one corner with 14 long rooms laid out in two rows, along with a system of wells and channels nearby.
 He identified this as the infrastructure of the famed Hanging Gardens of Babylon.
 Modern scholars have suggested it was a storehouse for oil, grain, dates and spices.8

 In 1987, Saddam Saddam Hussein came to visit the site of Babylon, located 60 miles south of Baghdad, Iraq.
 He ordered one of the palaces to be rebuilt, with little regard for the archaeological past which he was erasing.
-Dubbed “Disney for a Despot” the new “palace” was hastily built over-top of the ancient one out of brinks inscribed with both his name and that of Nebuchadnezzar.9 Fortunately, the remains of the Southern Palace remained largely untouched and are clearly visible in Google Earth images today.
+Dubbed “Disney for a Despot” the new “palace” was hastily built over-top of the ancient one out of brinks inscribed with both his name and that of Nebuchadnezzar.9 It is this rebuilt, Southern Palace that clearly visible in Google Earth images today.

 The Palace of Darius I, King of Persia